ZucchiniTang/Behavioral_cloning/writeup.md

 ####2.
 Final Model Architecture

-The final model architecture ( Convolution neural network block of  `model.ipynb`) consisted of a convolution neural network with the following layers and layer sizes.
+The final model architecture ( Convolution neural network part of  `model2.py`) consisted of a convolution neural network with the following layers and layer sizes.

 I used NVIDIA architecture which has been introduced in Udacity's lesson, this architecture more powerful than Lynette. and the image I shown below is the screenshot of Udacity's lesson's video.
 The network consists of a normalization layer (`model.add(Lambda(lambda x: (x/127.5) - 1., input_shape=(160,320,3)))`), five convolutional layer (Kernel size 5 by 5 and 3 by 3).
 The architecture image, starting from the bottom (input),